rocketeers-app/laravel-ssh/README.md

 # Laravel SSH

-Based on LaravelCollective/remote and upgraded PHPSecLib to version 3.x.
+Laravel package based on LaravelCollective/remote, but upgraded PHPSecLib to version 3.x.